alessandrasomma28/madsf/README.md

 ### Multi-agent model

 The multi-agent model is composed of three main components: `Passengers`, `Drivers` and `RideServices`.
-The logic of the multi-agent model is run every 60 timestamps by default, but it can be changed in the `main.py` file.
+The logic of the multi-agent model is run every 60 timestamps by default, but it can be changed by setting the related option during the initial command line setup.

 ![](doc/Multi-agent_architecture.png)

 For each step of the multi-agent logic, *SUMO* logic stops. `Passengers` and `Drivers` are then updated with the current state of the simulation by interacting with *SUMO*.
-This includes the time of the simulation, the unassigned ride requests, and the driver currently available.
+This includes the time of the simulation, the unassigned ride requests, and the drivers currently available.
 Then, for each request, the following actions are performed:
-1. `Passengers` ask for a ride to `RideServices`, which forwards the request to `Drivers`.
+1. `Passengers` asks for a ride to `RideServices`, which forwards the request to `Drivers`.
-2. `Drivers` receive the ride request and returns the list of available drivers to `RideServices`.
+2. `Drivers` receives the ride request and returns the list of available drivers to `RideServices`.
-3. `RideServices` receive the list of available drivers and selects the 8 closest drivers to the request.
+3. `RideServices` receives the list of available drivers and selects the 8 closest drivers to the passenger.
 Then, it generates a ride offer for each driver, containing information about the ride (e.g., time, distance, price, etc.) and sends these 8 offers to `Passengers`.
-4. `Passengers` receive the ride offers and select the best one according to the acceptance probability distribution of the social group the passenger belongs to.
+4. `Passengers` receives the ride offers and selects the best one according to the acceptance probability distribution of the social group the passenger belongs to.
     - If the passenger rejects all the offers, the request is rejected.
 If the request has exceeded the maximum waiting time, the passenger is removed from the simulation, otherwise the request is kept in the list of unassigned requests.
-    - If the passenger accepts an offer, `Passengers` notify `RideServices`, which forwards the acceptance to `Drivers`.
+    - If the passenger accepts an offer, `Passengers` notifies `RideServices`, which forwards the acceptance to `Drivers`.
-5. `Drivers` receive the accepted offer and accept/reject it according to the acceptance probability distribution of the social group the driver belongs to.
+5. `Drivers` receives the accepted offer and accepts/rejects it according to the acceptance probability distribution of the social group the driver belongs to.
     - If the driver rejects the offer, the request is rejected and the driver is marked as unavailable until the next step of the multi-agent logic.
 The request is kept in the list of unassigned requests.
     - If the driver accepts the offer, `Drivers` notifies `RideServices`, which finally dispatches the ride using the *TraCI* method `dispatchTaxi(request_id, driver_id)`.